shtykh/cashtykh/README.md

 # cashtykh

+The application allows user to add/edit/remove/load from twitter stories and to discover new stories by hashtags that may be found in the existing ones.

+#Note:
 One can not simply load tweets via twitter API.
-To do that you should create a json-file like this:
+To do that you should create a json file like this:

 {<br/>
   "сonsumerKey": "blablabla0", <br/>